chainz-analyst/MUBARAK/README.md

 # 👋 Hi, I'm Mubarak

-🎓 Self-driven Data Analyst with a strong foundation in Civil Engineering — now blending analytical skills with real-world business needs.
+🎓 Self-driven Data Analyst with a strong foundation in analytical skills with real-world business needs.

 🔍 What I Do:
 - Transform raw data into clear, actionable insights